Salt Lake City Stars

-The Salt Lake City Stars are an American professional basketball team in the NBA G League based in West Valley City, Utah, and are affiliated with the Utah Jazz.
-The Stars play their home games at the Maverik Center.
-Prior to the move to Salt Lake City for the 2016–17 season, the team was known as the Idaho Stampede.
+The Salt Lake City Stars are an American minor-league basketball team.
+They are a member of the NBA G League, based in the Salt Lake City suburb of West Valley City, Utah, and are affiliated with the Utah Jazz.
+Before the 2016–17 season, they were based in Boise, Idaho.
+Their home arena is the Maverik Center.

 History

 Idaho Stampede

-The team was founded as a member of the Continental Basketball Association in 1997 and was league runner-up in the 2003–04 season, losing to the Dakota Wizards.
-After the 2005–06 season, the Stampede announced that the team would be joining the NBA Development League.
-From 2005 to 2015, the team played as the Idaho Stampede at the CenturyLink Arena in Boise.
-Before then, they played home games at the Ford Idaho Center in Nampa.
-The Stampede's sole NBA affiliate is the Utah Jazz, with whom they originally had a hybrid partnership.
+The Stampede's sole NBA affiliate was the Utah Jazz, with whom they originally had a hybrid partnership.
 However, on March 24, 2015, the Utah Jazz and the Idaho Stampede announced that the Jazz had purchased the Stampede, becoming the 8th NBA team to become owners of their D-League affiliate.

 They also had past affiliations with the Denver Nuggets, Seattle SuperSonics, Toronto Raptors and most recently the Portland Trail Blazers, with the Jazz taking sole affiliation after the 2013–2014 season.

-Move to Salt Lake City
+Salt Lake City

 The team was purchased by the Jazz on March 24, 2015, and signed a one-year lease at CenturyLink Arena.
 Shortly after the Jazz bought the Stampede, rumors abounded about the team's relocation to Orem, Utah to be closer to the parent club; coincidentally, Orem was home to the D-League's Utah Flash from 2007 until 2011 (the team now plays in Wilmington, Delaware as the Delaware Blue Coats).
 These rumors were not far off, as on April 4, 2016, the Utah Jazz and the D-League announced that the Stampede would relocate to Salt Lake City for the 2016–17 season and would be renamed the Salt Lake City Stars.
-The Stars would play at the Bruin Arena at Salt Lake Community College in Taylorsville, Utah for five seasons.

-On October 10, 2022, it was announced that the team will be moving into the Maverik Center as their home arena beginning with the 2022-2023 season.
+On October 10, 2022, it was announced that the team would move to the Maverik Center for the 2022–2023 season.

+In 2025, the Stars conducted a rebranding that included a new logo and new uniforms based on the original uniforms of the Utah Stars of the American Basketball Association.